stub42/pytz/src/README.txt

 >>> pytz.utc is pytz.UTC is pytz.timezone('UTC')
 True

-Note that this instance is not the same instance (or implementation) as other timezones with the same meaning (GMT, Greenwich, Universal, etc.).
+Note that some other timezones are commonly thought of as the same (GMT, Greenwich, Universal, etc.).
+The definition of UTC is distinct from these other timezones, and they are not equivalent.
+For this reason, they will not compare the same in Python.

->>> utc is pytz.timezone('GMT')
+>>> utc == pytz.timezone('GMT')
 False

+See the section `What is UTC`_, below.

 If you insist on working with local times, this library provides a facility for constructing them unambiguously: